 Wedding Cinematography, aerial frames from drones!

-Then, a question is being raised: “What kind of drone should I choose.
+Then, a question raises: “What kind of drone should I choose.
 Would that be an octocopter or maybe a smaller one?”
 The dilemma is purely based on economic criteria, since the smallest is cheaper.
 If we also consider that the smaller offers, theoretically, the same result, then the choice seems to be unidirectional.
 Is it so, though, or maybe a closer look at the subject overturns this impression and leads us to different point of view of it?

 The octocopter can shot frames under adverse circumstances combining in the same time flight safety and high definition of image and wedding video.